 is a process similar to any other physical treatment.
-It should not be thought of as a "one and done" treatment modality.
+It should not be thought of as a "one and done" modality.
 Stress or imbalance within the body takes time, effort, and commitment to correct.
-Engrained faulty movement patterns created by repetitive movements, poor postures or trauma can produce compensations within the body.
-The result can be poor movement performance, chronic discomfort, pain and eventually result in injury to the joints and/or muscle tissue.
+Engrained faulty movement patterns created by repetitive movements, poor postures, physical or psychological trauma can produce compensations within the body.
+The result can be poor movement performance, chronic discomfort, pain and may eventually result in injury to the joints and/or muscle tissue.
 By integrating various methods of fascial manipulation, kinesiology taping, and specific exercises, manual medicine aims to balance, strengthen, alleviate pain and reduce the potential for injury.

 The foundation and focus of my practice is Fascial Manipulation.
 The treatment which combines pressure, stretching, and short, deep stroking motions to resolve densified fascial tissue.
 The method can be performed dry and over clothes, but direct skin contact provides the best results.
 It is preferred that clients wear garments such as athletic shorts and for women a sports top.
 Methodologies such as FAKTR, Myo-Fascial Release, Cupping, Vibration, and Kinesiology Taping may also be incorpoated in treatment.
 The application of a specific or compliment of techniques may provide the stimulus for the release of restrictions which can be the source of dysfunction or pain.

 Research reveals that fascia plays a huge role in how we move and perceive pain.
 Research also shows how different systems in our body, i.e. the skeletal, muscular, lymphatic, circulatory, and nervous systems, work together in a very dynamic fashion.
 Fascia is the substance that literally and figuratively, ties everything together.